 Senior Medicare Patrol (SMP) provides an opportunity for seniors to step up and make an impact in the fight against fraud.
 The dedicated corps of SMP volunteers makes a difference.

 “The strongest defense against crime is not law enforcement, it is informed citizens,” said HHS Secretary Kathleen Sebelius, at an Administration on Aging-sponsored conference in Washington in August of 2009 during a keynote address to program volunteer coordinators and trainers.

 SMP projects recruit and train retired professionals and other senior citizens.
-These volunteers work in their communities, senior centers and elsewhere to educate Medicare and Medicaid beneficiaries, family members and caregivers to actively protect themselves against fraudulent, wasteful and abusive health care practices.
+These volunteers work in their communities, senior centers and elsewhere to educate Medicare and Medicaid beneficiaries, family members and caregivers to actively protect themselves against Medicare fraud, waste, and abuse.

-Volunteers use their time and experience to help peers protect their identity, read their Medicare Summary Notices and avoid getting taken by scammers.
-They work one-on-one with beneficiaries, give presentations to groups and represent the SMP at events.
+Volunteers use their time and experience to help peers protect their identity, read their Medicare Summary Notices, and avoid being taken advantage of by scammers.
+They work one-on-one with beneficiaries, give presentations to groups, and represent SMP at events.

 Volunteers are needed to help distribute educational materials at community health fairs, senior fairs, retirement seminars and the like.
 SMP provides all materials for volunteers to use, like a tablecloth, handouts, and giveaways.
 In this role, volunteers set up a table, provide general information about SMP to the public and answer basic questions.

 In this role, volunteers share information in community living settings like independent living facilities and senior housing sites.
 This opportunity is on an as-needed basis, when we have materials like flyers, important fraud alerts or newsletters that need to be shared in those communities.